electusplus/reindex/README.md

 3. ./reindex.sh

-###Known issues
+### Known issues
 1. The application tested only in the Chrome browser
 2. Need to remove the possibility of running the project in case of the settings changed

-###Know Bugs:
+### Know Bugs:
 1. Page refresh  in the browser in "on fly" project status, doesn't return the overlay and stop the status refresh If you'll go to the project monitoring and return to the settings page, the refresh and overlay returned

-This is the first Beta version, so if you'll find any bugs, or have any recommendations, please feel free to contact as in mail: tankha@gmail.com
+This is the first Beta version, so if you'll find any bugs, or have any recommendations, please feel free to contact as in mail: electusplus@gmail.com

 Copyright © 2020 Matskeplishvili Vakhtang & Yevgeny Levin
 Licensed under the Apache License, Version 2.0